Genesis-MC/GenesisDatapack/README.md

 ## Custom crops

 You can run `/function gen:crops/api/give_all_seeds` to get all seeds.
 I think the rest is pretty straight-forward, you just place the seeds to plant a new crop and break the block to break it.
 You can bone-meal them as well, and when you bone-meal a fully grown crop it harvests and replants itself.
 There's two test seeds `foo` and `bar` which don't really do anything, but you can use them for testing.
+If you want to add new crops, you simply add one line to the function `gen:crops/data/registry`.
+The format of adding a new crop is explained in there and you can also just copy and edit one of the other crops.

 ## Gear